Comparing Broadband and Leased Line Speed

 Share this Infographic On Your Site

-Fibre broadband can either be deployed as Fibre-to-the-Cabinet or Fibre-to-the-Premises.
-For businesses it is more likely to be the latter, which links your premises directly to a local exchange.
+Business can install fibre broadband using Fibre to the Cabinet or Fibre to the Premises technology.
+For businesses, it is more likely to be the latter, which links your premises directly to a local exchange.
 Fibre leased lines give you a dedicated connection to the local exchange, which means the connection is not shared with any other users, unlike broadband.
 Therefore, your connection won’t become slower at peak times – it is solely for your use.
 Furthermore, leased lines are symmetrical whereas broadband is asymmetrical.
-This refers to the download speeds and upload speeds – symmetrical leased lines offer the same upload speed as download speed, but asymmetrical broadband will have slower uploads than downloads.
+This refers to the download speed and upload speed – symmetrical leased lines offer the same upload speed as download speed, but asymmetrical broadband will have slower uploads than downloads.
 This is something to consider for businesses hosting and uploading large amounts of data on a regular basis.

 Comparing broadband speeds

 When it comes to speed, leased lines leave broadband trailing in its dust.
 Fibre broadband is the fastest broadband solution out there, offering speeds of up to 100Mb.
 But Fibre leased lines can offer 1Gb, even 10Gb in some offerings.
 Both speeds are affected by the distance from the exchange: the further you are away from the exchange, the slower your connection.
 With Fibre leased lines, 10Gb is capable to those within 35km of an exchange, but it drops the further you are away.
 This is similar to broadband: those within 500m of an exchange will experience the 100Mb advertised, but those in remote areas might not see such as significant improvement.